lokile/LokileCrypt/README.md

 ```

 ## Usage:
-The library is easy to use.
+### Create the object:
 Just create the Encrypter object and use it to encrypt/decrypt your data:
 ```
 import com.lokile.dataencrypter.encrypters.imp.Encrypter
 ......